Erdos-Projects/spring-2026-pesticide-exposure/README.md

 Our target years are **2018 and 2019**, the years with CDC PLACES county-level data (releases 2020 and 2021).
 The joint dataset is in county–year form (one row per county per year); time (YEAR) can be used as a feature or for temporal splits.

-The (two?) respiratory illness that our model targets are COPD and Asthma, as these diseases have the most direct link to pesticide exposure in literature.
-These illness may have causes other than pesticide exposure but we'll try to control for that when building our model.
+The two respiratory illness that our model targets are COPD and Asthma, as these diseases have the most direct link to pesticide exposure in literature.
+These illness may have causes other than pesticide exposure but we control for that when building our model.

 # Anti-goals: